South Africa Safaris:

-South Africa has some of the world’s best game parks with diverse animals and ecosystems that lend itself to excellent game-viewing.
-In addition to Big 5 game viewing, you may even see endangered species, like the rhino and cheetah, which you won’t find in many other safari destinations.
+South African safari has some of the world’s best game parks with diverse animals and ecosystems that lend itself to excellent game-viewing.
+In addition to Big 5 game viewing, you may even see endangered species, like the rhino and cheetah.
 The private game concessions monitor the number of vehicles allowed on special game sightings, so they won’t be tarnished by a mass of noisy vehicles.
 Sightings can be less controlled in other game parks throughout Africa, making safaris feel busy and commercialized.

 South Africa has a safer, less rustic feel to it than other safari destinations.
-If you are concerned about going on safari, or may require additional comfort and assistance, then this is a tamer, safer option.
+If you are concerned about going on safari, or may require additional comfort and assistance, then a South African safari is a tamer, safer option.
+You’ll predominantly find lodges with solid walls and windows as well as air-conditioning and heat for added comfort.
 Phone and internet accessibility are consistently good throughout the country, and you won’t be in truly remote areas, like in Zambia or Botswana.

 The cities are big and bold with shopping, culture, and entertainment to suit the most discerning travelers.
 Upmarket game lodges are well-run and luxury and service levels can be confidently guaranteed.
-South Africa is great for combining city and bush, along with beach, adventure activities, and cultural experiences.
+South Africa is great for combining city and bush, along with beach, and adventure activities so you don’t have to commit.
 The list is endless!

 Family travel is popular and many properties have specific child-friendly amenities to ensure the kids enjoy their holiday as much as their parents.
 Malaria-free reserves are a good option when traveling with small kids, such as Madikwe and the Waterberg.

 If you’re looking for a unique conservation experience, some South African Safaris offer access to rhino notching experiences alongside veterinarians and conservation staff.

 - Although South Africa is a year-round destination, the best game viewing in greater Kruger is between April and November